Ingmar De Vos: Fédération Equestre Internationale

 Note: The two other candidates, Ulf Helgstrand (DEN) and Javier Revuelta del Peral (ESP) withdrew from the election process prior to the vote.

 Ingmar De Vos' Presidential manifesto focused on five main pillars: "Serving our community", "Sport: our core business", "Equestrian Sport in the Olympics", "FEI Solidarity" and "Horses as our Partners".
 These five pillars will serve as his blueprint for the four-year presidential term.
 De Vos' manifesto speech prior to his election can be seen here.

 As FEI President, De Vos has been very active; he attended Australian Sport Achievement Awards Night in July 2015 and in the same month visited the Bulgarian Federation Summer Camp supported by FEI Solidarity.
-Watch the FEI Reportage to learn more about the 4 pillars of FEI Solidarity.

 On 7 December, an FEI delegation composed of Ingmar De Vos, Sabrina Ibáñez, FEI Secretary General, John Madden, FEI 1st vice-president and Chair of the Jumping Committee and Frank Kemperman, Member of the executive board and Chair of the Dressage Committee were received at Al-Safriya Palace by His Royal Highness Prince Salman bin Hamad Al Khalifa.
 De Vos presented King Hamad with the first FEI Decoration in recognition of his pioneering role and dedicated efforts to promote the equestrian sport, preserve its heritage and support FEI governing body.

 On 20 November 2018, during its General Assembly held in Manama (BRN), Ingmar De Vos, uncontested candidate, was re-elected as FEI President for a four-year terms.
 In a powerful acceptance speech. after an extended standing ovation from the delegates, De Vos once again expressed his belief in "our sport, in our community and in our potential".
 He continued by saying that these are exciting times for equestrian, with a fan base which is clearly diversifying, and seven unique disciplines to promote concluding with, "the sky really is the limit!"

 On 13 November 2022, De Vos was re-elected to serve a third and final term as FEI President with an overwhelming majority.
 The presidential election took place during the FEI Hybrid General Assembly held in Cape Town (RSA) and virtually, allowing National Federations unable to attend in-person to vote online in real time.
 Standing unopposed for a second time, the 59-year-old received widespread support for his last four-year term, which will run until 2026.